 With any Apple-related topic, there’s no shortage of opinions.
-Most of them are rushed, sensationalistic, and not worth anyone’s time — they’re just there to rake in ad revenue.
+Most of them are rushed, sensationalistic, and not worth anyone’s time — they’re just there to attract pageviews and boost ad revenue.
 Then there’s the small segment of thoughtful and nuanced pieces that are actually worth your time.

-In any case, with this flood of opinion, you can be sure the “correct take” is included in there somewhere.
+In any case, with this flood of opinion, you can be sure the “correct take” is hidden in there somewhere.
 However, with the iPhone X notch, that doesn’t seem to be the case.

 So here’s my take: